What is Coinomi?

 - Never give your recovery phrase or private keys to any third party service unless you know you are on a trusted site.
 Never give your recovery phrase or private keys to any person.
 Read more about avoiding scams here.

 - Don't store your recovery phrase on a cloud service such as Dropbox, Google Drive, Gmail, iCloud, or OneDrive.
 These services may be easier to break into, especially if you don't have 2FA.
+It also means third parties are holding the secret keys to all your funds.

 - Lock your funds with a secure withdrawal password that only you know.
 You can set this in .../settings/set wallet password or during the wallet creation process.